Town Homes For Sale

 Seller’s Closing Costs

-Sellers pay closing costs too – typically, 6% – 10% of the home’s sale price.
-Sellers are typically responsible for paying commission to the real estate agents on both sides of the sale.
+Sellers pay closing costs, too.
+They typically range from 6% – 10% of the home’s sale price.
+Sellers usually pay the real estate commission for their agent and the buyer’s agent.
 Other costs may include:

 • Buyer’s title insurance policy